mongodb/specifications/source/read-write-concern/read-write-concern.md

 ### WriteConcern

 1. Commands supporting a write concern MUST NOT send the default write concern to the server.
-2. Commands supporting a write concern MUST send any non-default acknowledged write concern to the server, either in the command or as a getLastError.
+2. Commands supporting a write concern MUST send any non-default acknowledged write concern to the server in the command.
-3. On ServerVersion less than 2.6, drivers MUST NOT send a getLastError command for an Unacknowledged write concern.
 4. FindAndModify helper methods MUST NOT send a write concern when the MaxWireVersion is less than 4.
 5. Helper methods for other commands that write MUST NOT send a write concern when the MaxWireVersion is less than 5.